This is the complete guide on everything you need to know about cooking and eating Maryland Steamed Blue Crab from start to finish.

 With just a few ingredients and equipment you’ll be able to steam crabs like a pro and save a ton of money at the same time.

 Save your Money: Buy Live Crabs and Steam them Yourself

 Recently, my brother and I decided to dust off the old crab steamer pot and try our hand at steaming live crabs ourselves.
-Honestly it was really quite simple and I think it’s safe to say we will be doing this more often.
+Honestly, it was really quite simple and I think it’s safe to say we will be doing this more often.

 Find Your Friendly Neighborhood Crab Lady

 For $20 a dozen or $110 per half bushel.
 We’ve appropriately named her “the crab lady”.
-Every weekend she’s out selling beautiful crabs to the experienced crab steamers of the area.
+Every weekend she’s outside selling beautiful crabs to the experienced crab steamers of the area.
 I brought a cooler with a bag of ice and picked up a half bushel of medium/large male crabs.

 How to Keep your Crabs Alive until its Time to Cook